tgml2-github/tgml2-github.github.io/README.md

 - Host A Simple Website on GitHub
 - Exercise and Q & A

-Please read more at wiki ...
+Please read more at [wiki](https://github.com/tgml2-github/tgml2-github.github.io/wiki) ...

 Git Commands
 ============

 _A list of my commonly used Git commands_

-*If you are interested in my Git aliases, have a look at my `.bash_profile`, found here: https://github.com/joshnh/bash_profile/blob/master/.bash_profile*

 --